 - Don’t use the GVO’D transfer on the seat tube unless your frame dates from early 1985.
 Frames up to SB1268 only appear to have two black bands, the upper and lower bands.
 From SB1611 four bands were introduced.
 Yellow seat tube panels should be approx 5 – 5.5 cm inclusive of black bands.
 Don’t be afraid to position the lower panel and band below the front derailleur clamp – this was normal on smaller frames

 - The first 9 SB frames use a slightly different font style on the top tube and only use the “TEAM” transfer.
-From SB19 the font changed to the normal black outline and the transfer changed to “Team Raleigh”.
+From SB15 the font changed to the normal black outline and the transfer changed to “Team Raleigh”.
 This continued to the start of 1978 when the TI scheme reverted back to “TEAM”.
 The last letter of the top tube transfer should be setback by approx 1.5″ from the last letter of the down tube transfer

 - The SBDU chain stay transfer was used consistently from approx SB435.
-It was moved further along the chain stay at some point around SB4500
+It was moved further along the chain stay at some point around SB4500 and then again towards the end of 1982

 - Three different paint processes appear to have existed, applying colours in slightly different orders but all achieving the same overall result